Publications for Paul Horton

 Publications mentioned in social media 12 times*

-Keywordsvietnamese vietnam understandings social schools relations recognition question power masculinity lesbian gay focuses ethnographic contexts consider bullying bisexual argue actions
+Keywordsvietnamese vietnam understandings students social secondary schools relations recognition question power masculinity lesbian gay focuses ethnographic context bullying argue actions

 Portraying monsters: framing school bullying through a macro lens

 Discourse.
 Studies in the Cultural Politics of Education, 2016, 37(2), 204-214.

 Unpacking the bullying doll: Reflections from a fieldwork at the social-ecological square

 Essays on school bullying: Theoretical perspectives on a contemporary problem